 Unfortunately, not all driving test centres are adequately staffed.
 This is because there’s a worrying shortage of examiners.
 More often than not, a centre will have only a small number of examiners available at any given time.
 And with some test centres only offering weekday tests, there’s only so many driving tests that can take place in a month.
 The reason some centres have less examiners is predominantly due to the population density in each area.
 You might be wondering why examiners don’t just go further afield to under-staffed centres; however, without financial incentives, most examiners don’t see the point.

 In fact, there’s been a long record of disagreements between the DVSA and examiners which play into this shortage.
 Due to the increase in driving test applicants, test centres are vastly over-subscribed.
 This means that examiners are often expected or asked to work for longer hours on the same pay in order to keep up.
 With budget cuts, the DVSA can’t offer pay rises—and without pay rises, many examiners are unwilling to go above and beyond their station.
+This is why the much sought-after weekend tests are so rare.

 If that wasn’t enough to contribute to the shortage of examiners, there’s also the lack of new blood.
 When examiners reach retirement age, there’s a lack of new examiners coming in to replace them.
 As you can imagine, this can lead to a dramatic increase in waiting times at certain test centres.